B1ueRaw/Real-time-market-system/README.md

 ## DESCRIPTION
 A simple GUI program implements a marketplace application with two types of users: customer and seller.
-## SUBMISSIONS
-Sohee Kim - Submitted all the code on Vocareum<br/>
-Sohee Kim - Submitted the report to Brightspace<br/>
-Junyi Wang - Submitted the presentation to Brightspace<br/>

 ## INSTRUCTION

 ### Customer.java